fru-io/docs-live/docs/sites.md

 - View the state of a specific site with `ddev-live describe site <org>/<site>`.
 - Use `ddev-live config` to modify the GitHub repo or branch to pull from.
 - Use `ddev-live delete` to delete a resource.
 For example, `ddev-live delete site <org>/<site>`.
+???+ note "Garbage Collection when Deleting a Site"
+    When a site is deleted, `file` and `database` backups that belong to the site will also be automatically garbage collected.
+    Be sure to use `ddev-live pull` on any live `file` or `database` assets <b>before</b> deleting a site.

 Example of a site creation command with describe site command:
 ```